Star Wars: Force Arena: Reception

-Star Wars: Force Arena received generally favorable reviews according to review aggregator Metacritic.
+Star Wars: Force Arena received "generally favorable" reviews according to review aggregator Metacritic.
 On the game's first anniversary the developers revealed that the game had reached 6.5 million players.

 Gameplay aspects received mixed impressions from critics.
 Reviewers generally praised the MOBA aspect of the game. iMore's Luke Filipowicz stated that "I always felt I had the opportunity to win, even in the matches where I would get trampled by my opponent."
 Android Central's Mark Lagace similarly lauded the battles, noting "the strategy and action it delivers in battle is as good as it gets."
 Harry Slater of Pocket Gamer noted that the three minute timed rounds lead "to some excellent, frantic battling."
 Other critics gave high marks for the game's short battles.
 Inversely the star card mechanics were often a point of criticism.
 Lagace noted that when aside from the MOBA battles Force Arena "is but another card collecting game."
 Some critics took note that the game did not require players to purchase cards with real-world currency in order to succeed.
 "I never felt the need to make in-game purchases" noted the reviewer from Yahoo!
 Life. iMore's Luke Filipowicz disagreed.
 "If you want to reach the top of the leaderboard, you'll have to spend money", he stated in his review.

 The graphics and sound were universally praised by reviewers.
-GameZebo's Nick Tylwalk noted that "graphics are super sharp, especially impressive on the leader characters, and the music and sound effects are instantly recognizable."
+GameZebos Nick Tylwalk noted that "graphics are super sharp, especially impressive on the leader characters, and the music and sound effects are instantly recognizable."
 This sentiment was echoed by other critics.
 Android Central's Mark Lagace stated "Nailing the look and feel of Star Wars is important for fans, and this is easily the best-executed I've seen and heard on mobile." iMore's Luke Filipowicz appreciated that character designs are crisp and distinct, and that it was easy to differentiate between units on the battlefield.